Root Rot on Christmas Cactus

 Symptoms

-- mushy, dark roots when unpotted
+- mushy, dark brown or black roots when the plant is unpotted

-- foul odor from the soil
+- a foul, sour, or swampy odor rising from the soil

-- segments dropping alongside soil that stays consistently wet
+- segments dropping alongside soil that stays consistently wet rather than drying between waterings

 Causes